rayalan/binary-adages/content/pages/profile-professional-strengths.md

 At a macro level, it's questions like:

 * If the goal is to just evaluate a bunch of images, why not read those images in from the data pipeline into their own isolated system?
-Because given the stated business objectives, we don't need all the proposed complexity for tying the results back into the data pipeline, including being able to correct the results downstream when they are initially incorrect.
+Given the stated business objectives, we don't need all the proposed complexity for tying the results back into the data pipeline, including being able to correct the results downstream when they are initially incorrect.
 * This plan seems to assume all our teams have the same processes for the same kind of work, but is that really true?
 * Why doesn't the system have fallback error handling?
 Do we really expect it is reasonable for developers to always spot and handle any place that an error might occur?
 * Didn't we just release a document that says developer time is the most precious resource the company has?
 What's the cost-benefit analysis on requiring more detailed tickets from developers?
 Who is actually going to be using the new ticket information?
 How will we know if it isn't going to be useful?